 To barge a call:

-From the barge screen, you can revert to listening, or take over the call.
-You can also pause or stop the recording, hold, or hangup (exit) the call.
+When barging, you can take over the call, pause or stop the recording, hold, or hang up (exit) the call.

 Takeover